DataDog/hiring-engineers/answers.md

 - Azure VM		    Windows Server 2012 R2 (Azure integration / no agent)

  Account that was used to signed up to DataDog (patolecanard@gmail.com)

+ All source codes and Screenshots are in folder:

+•	hiring-engineers/Code/

+•	hiring-engineers/Screenshots/

 Screen shot of the Host Map